jennifert/nextjs-site/README.md

 # nextjs-site

-The current website for jenntesolin.com.
-Built with NextJS and TailWind CSS.
+The current website for jenntesolin.com — built with Next.js and Tailwind CSS.

-Will be re-working the code base.
-Images will be moved here at some point.
+This repo is currently being reworked.
+Images and style improvements are in progress.

+---

 ## Requirements

-- Node: 20.x
+- Node.js: 20.x
-- NPM: 19.x
+- NPM: 9.x (or compatible with Node 20)

-## Version Information:
+## Version Information

-- Tailwind: 4.x
+- Tailwind CSS: 4.x
 - PostCSS: 8.x
-- Next: 15.x
+- Next.js: 15.x
 - PrismJS: 1.x
-- React & React-Dom: 19.x
+- React / React-DOM: 19.x
 - ESLint: 9.x

 ---

 ## 📎 Handling PrismJS Plugin CSS with Next.js

-Next.js 15 and TailwindCSS 4.1 introduce stricter PostCSS handling, which can break when importing CSS directly from `node_modules`, especially for PrismJS plugin styles.
+Next.js 15 and Tailwind 4.1 introduce stricter PostCSS rules.
+PrismJS plugin styles (like toolbar or line numbers) can break if imported directly.
+Here's the fix:

-To avoid breaking Tailwind and PostCSS handling, we use a `.prismcss` suffix and a custom Webpack rule.

 ### ✅ 1.
 Add a Custom Webpack Rule

-In `next.config.js`, add the following:
+In `next.config.js`, add this rule:

 ```js
 webpack: (config) => {